mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/openvino/pyrealsense2_d457_multicam_object_detection_tutorial.rst

 #.
 To download and install the ``intel-ipu6-dkms`` Dynamic Kernel Module Support package, follow the steps described in the documentation `Intel® GMSL intel-ipu6 Debian kernel modules (DKMS) <https://eci.intel.com/docs/3.3/development/tutorials/enable-gmsl.html#intel-gmsl-intel-ipu6-debian-kernel-modules-dkms>`_.

 #.
-To load the ``intel-ipu6`` kernel modules after installation and to enable the |realsense| Depth Camera D457, follow the steps described in the documentation `Enable ROS2 Intel® RealSense™ Depth Camera D457 GMSL <https://eci.intel.com/docs/3.3/development/tutorials/enable-gmsl.html#enable-ros2-intel-realsense-depth-camera-d457-gmsl>`__.
+To load the ``intel-ipu6`` kernel modules after installation and to enable the Intel® RealSense™ Depth Camera D457, follow the steps described in the documentation `Enable ROS2 Intel® RealSense™ Depth Camera D457 GMSL <https://eci.intel.com/docs/3.3/development/tutorials/enable-gmsl.html#enable-ros2-intel-realsense-depth-camera-d457-gmsl>`__.

 ..
 Note:: The steps, such as BIOS settings and d4xx module user parameters, must be configured to be relevant to the ``Standalone-mode`` of the Add-in-Card for Axiomtek Robox500 ROS 2 AMR Controller.

-Install and run multi-camera object detection tutorial using the |realsense| Depth Camera D457
+Install and run multi-camera object detection tutorial using the Intel® RealSense™ Depth Camera D457
 ----------------------------------------------------------------------------------------------

 Install